PocketRelay/Client/README.md

 ## 🔌 Credits

-This client application embeds the [https://github.com/Erik-JS/masseffect-binkw32](https://github.com/Erik-JS/masseffect-binkw32) patch DLLs in order to make its redirection work
+This repository contains files from [https://github.com/Erik-JS/masseffect-binkw32](https://github.com/Erik-JS/masseffect-binkw32) in the /legacy directory as they were embedded in previous versions of the client in order to disable certificate verification

 ## EA / BioWare Notice